Suraj-std/Ad-hoc-file-transferring-project/README.md

 # Secure File Transfer System

 ## 🚀 Overview
-The **Secure File Transfer System** is a Python-based application for transferring any type of files of any size securely over a local network.
+The **Secure File Transfer System** is a Python-based application for transferring any type of files of any size securely over a local or ad-hoc network.
 Using robust encryption (AES), the project ensures safe and efficient file transfer between a server and multiple clients.

 ## 📜 Features
 - **End-to-End Encryption**: AES encryption with 256-bit keys for secure file transfer.